-- "(j) When a railroad company has filed railroad corridor maps pursuant to G.S.
-136-199, then the following provisions in subsections (j) and (k) of this section shall apply.
+When a railroad company has filed railroad corridor maps pursuant to G.S.
+136-199, "(j) then the provisions in subsections (j) and (k) of this section shall apply.
 A county shall not permit any land located within a railroad corridor to be dedicated or reserved as open space or open area without first obtaining the written consent of the railroad company.
 For purposes of this subsection, the county planning board, commission, or other department with jurisdiction over development plans shall require any applicant seeking dedication or reservation to obtain the written consent of the railroad company by contacting the railroad company by certified mail, return receipt requested, through its current registered agent at the address on file with the North Carolina Department of the Secretary of State.
 The railroad company shall have 60 days from receipt of a request for written consent made under this section to approve, deny with an explanation, or respond with its requirements.
 Failure to respond to the request for written consent within 60 days shall be deemed to be approval of the request for written consent by the railroad company unless the railroad owns the railroad corridor in fee simple.
-Nothing herein shall be construed to alter or affect the property rights of the railroad or adjacent or underlying landowners. - (k) The applicant shall provide directly to the county planning board, commission, or other department with jurisdiction over development plans the written consent of the railroad obtained under subsection (j) of this section.
-Receipt by the county planning board, commission, or other department with jurisdiction over development plans from the applicant of either of the following may be relied upon in all respects by the county in determining whether to allow the dedication or reservation of recreation areas or of open spaces or open areas in accordance with subsection (j) of this section, and the county shall have no liability whatsoever resulting from reliance thereon:
+In lieu of obtaining consent of the railroad company, a county may allow an open space credit for acreage subject to a railroad easement without public dedication or reservation if the purpose of the credit is to preserve the railroad corridor for future railroad purposes.
+Nothing herein shall be construed to alter or affect the property rights of the railroad or adjacent or underlying landowners.

+(k) The applicant shall provide directly to the county planning board, commission, or other department with jurisdiction over development plans the written consent of the railroad obtained under subsection (j) of this section.
+Receipt by the county planning board, commission, or other department with jurisdiction over development plans from the applicant of either of the following may be relied upon in all respects by the county in determining whether to allow the dedication or reservation of recreation areas or of open spaces or open areas in accordance with subsection (j) of this section, and the county shall have no liability resulting from reliance thereon:

 - (1) A copy of the railroad's written consent obtained under subsection (j) of this section; or - (2) A certification that no consent of a railroad is required under subsection (j) of this section because the dedication or reservation sought does not fall within a railroad corridor according to railroad maps filed pursuant to G.S.
-136-199.
-The certification provided under this subsection shall be signed by the applicant under penalty of perjury."
+136-199."